 Before you plan to go live, you must check all of your equipment to avoid mess during your live sessions.
-Check for your internet connectivity, device battery, camera, and microphone settings.
+Check your internet connection, device battery, camera, and microphone settings.

-If you are going to use audio during your live video, you must check for the sound quality of the device you will be using for audio.
-If your device does not have accurate audio, you should use a separate microphone for a live Facebook video so that your audience can hear you.
+If your device does not have accurate audio, you should use a separate microphone for a live Facebook video so your audience can hear you.

 Notify Before Going Live

-Try to post about your live session a few hours or minutes before you go live.
-It is helpful to let your followers know that you will have a live session to increase your audience count when you have a live Facebook video.
+Post about your live session a few hours or minutes before you go live.
+It is helpful to let your followers know you will have a live session to increase your audience count when you have a live Facebook video.

 Although Facebook itself notifies your audience about your live video the moment you start it, to avoid any glitches, you can post for it before time to avoid any glitches.